Jamesbarford/holyc-lang/README.md

 - You can call any libc code with `extern "c" <type> <function_name>`

 ## Bugs
-This is a non exhuastive list of things that are buggy
+This is a non exhuastive list of things that are buggy, if you find somethings please open an issue or open a pr.
 - using `%f` for string formatting floats not work
+- memory management for the compiler is virtually non-existant, presently all the tokens are made before compiling which is very slow.
 - line number in error messages is sometimes off and does not report the file
 - function pointers in a parameter list have to come at the end
 - Variable arguments are all passed on the stack